DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Definitions for client queries:

 - `<dnscrypt-query>`:  `<client-magic>` `<client-pk>` `<client-nonce>` `<encrypted-query>`
-- `<client-magic>`: an 8 byte identifier for the resolver certificate chosen by the client.
+- `<client-magic>`: an 8 byte identifier for the resolver certificate chosen by the client (see the Certificates section).
 - `<client-pk>`: the client's public key, whose length depends on the encryption algorithm defined in the chosen certificate.
 - `<client-sk>`: the client's secret key.
 - `<resolver-pk>`: the resolver's public key.
 - `<client-nonce>`: a unique query identifier for a given (`<client-sk>`, `<resolver-pk>`) tuple.
 Every newly encrypted DNSCrypt query for the same (`<client-sk>`, `<resolver-pk>`) tuple MUST use a distinct `<client-nonce>` value, even when the plaintext DNS query is being retried.
 Retransmitting the same already-encrypted DNSCrypt packet does not require changing its nonce.
 The length of `<client-nonce>` is determined by the chosen encryption algorithm.
 - `AE`: the authenticated encryption function for the selected certificate.
-For `Box-XChaChaPoly` and PQDNSCrypt, it is the `XChaCha20_DJB-Poly1305` construction of Appendix 1, whose output is the 16-byte authentication tag followed by the ciphertext.
+For `Box-XChaChaPoly` and PQDNSCrypt (see the Post-Quantum Key Exchange section), it is the `XChaCha20_DJB-Poly1305` construction of Appendix 1, whose output is the 16-byte authentication tag followed by the ciphertext.
 This is the NaCl `secretbox` layout, in which the one-time Poly1305 key is taken from the start of the keystream; it is not the AEAD of {{!RFC8439}}, and the two are not interchangeable.
 See Appendix 1 for details.
 - `<encrypted-query>`: `AE(<shared-key>, <client-nonce> <client-nonce-pad>, <client-query> <client-query-pad>)`
 - `<shared-key>`: the shared key derived from `<resolver-pk>` and `<client-sk>`, using the key exchange algorithm defined in the chosen certificate.
 - `<client-query>`: the unencrypted client query.
 The query is not modified; in particular, the query flags are not altered.
 The DNS-over-TCP two-byte length prefix is transport framing and is not part of the plaintext encrypted by DNSCrypt.
 - `<client-nonce-pad>`: `<client-nonce>` length is half the nonce length required by the encryption algorithm.
 In client queries, the other half, `<client-nonce-pad>` is filled with NUL bytes.
-For `<es-version>` `0x00 0x02`, the encryption algorithm uses a 24-byte nonce, so `<client-nonce>` is 12 bytes and `<client-nonce-pad>` is the remaining 12 NUL bytes.
+For `<es-version>` `0x00 0x02` (the encryption-system identifier carried in the certificate; see the Certificates section), the encryption algorithm uses a 24-byte nonce, so `<client-nonce>` is 12 bytes and `<client-nonce-pad>` is the remaining 12 NUL bytes.
 - `<client-query-pad>`: the variable-length padding.

 Definitions for server responses: